krishsatya/krishsatya.github.io/_posts/2022-12-28-what-gets-scheduled-gets-done.md

 ---

 [^exploration]: Twice per month, instead of "working", I dive deep into an unexplored topic that is tangential to the project I'm focused on.
 It serves both as a break from my day-to-day routine as well as an opportunity to learn something new.
-Quite often these sessions unblock future work and provide me a plethora of ideas to build on.
+Quite often these sessions unblock future work and provide me with a plethora of ideas to build on.